oscahui/ETL-project/README.md

 ## Overview

-This project aims to help gamers and game publishers access data through SQL/MongoDB to better understand and/or for analyses for information such as game sales/genre popularity etc.
+This project aims to help gamers and game publishers/developers access data through SQL/MongoDB to better understand and/or for analyses for information such as game sales/genre popularity etc.

 This project will be done in two parts.
 Part one focuses on the populartiy information of publisher/genres/price of different games.
 Part two focuses on the relationship between game regional price and region GDP.